Matriki beach huts aitutaki cook islands vacation spot

 Morning of the 3rd June, we barely got the second line wet before we had a screamer on, I dropped the second rod and grabbed the first and handed it off to Big John...with only seconds to spare I grabbed the second rod from the floor of the boat just before another fright train pulled it seaward...we had doubled up and it was only 6:30am, the initial runs took us down to the backing...over 800 feet of line, I increased the drag and kept my fingers crossed, we only had 30lb leader, finally the reel slowed and the battle of regaining all the line began.

-The fish quickly tangled as tuna always swim in a circle when fighting...I could feel the line rubbing when ever the fish made a gain, I figured...no-way we are going to get this two fish to the boat.
+The fish quickly tangled as tuna always swim in a circle when fighting...I could feel the line rubbing when ever the fish made a gain, I figured...no-way we are going to get these two fish to the boat.

 I ran back to stand beside John and passed my rod under his until I had the tangle out then ran back to the bow to put some space between us and hopefully the tuna below.